DETAILED ACTION

 Auterio teaches:

-A tangible, non-transitory computer-readable medium storing instructions that, when executed by a computer circuit, cause the computer circuit to ([C23L34-57]):
+A tangible, non-transitory computer-readable medium storing instructions that, when executed by an interface computer circuit, cause the interface computer circuit to ([C23L34-57]):

-associate the second party with a fourth party; and ([C4L62-C5L3] In some embodiments, location system 120a can identify a user (second party) when the user purchases an item at location 115.
-When a user purchases an item at location 115, location system 120a may collect purchase information from the user, including the user's name, credit card number, billing address, shipping address, email address, etc. For example, if User 101 visits a store and purchases an item with a credit card, location system 120a could use the information contained on the credit card to identify User 101 (fourth party).)
+identify a third party related to the second party ([C4L62-C5L3] In some embodiments, location system 120a can identify a user (second party) when the user purchases an item at location 115.
+When a user purchases an item at location 115, location system 120a may collect purchase information from the user, including the user's name, credit card number, billing address, shipping address, email address, etc. For example, if User 101 visits a store and purchases an item with a credit card, location system 120a could use the information contained on the credit card to identify User 101 (third party).)

-notify the first party that the fourth party is eligible to receive the reward. ([C17L 50-C18L12] In various embodiments, a game networking system 120b receives a message identifying a user and corresponding to a location-based action at step 260.
+notify a computing circuit of the fourth party separate from the interfacing computing circuit that the third party is eligible to receive the reward. ([C17L 50-C18L12] In various embodiments, a game networking system 120b receives a message identifying a user and corresponding to a location-based action at step 260.
 The game networking system 120b then accesses a game account of the user to identify one or more computer-implemented games associated with the user at step 262.
 The game networking system 120b then generates an incentive reward for the user at step 264.
 The game networking system 120b then credits the game account of the user with the incentive reward at step 266.
 [C20L27-35] In various embodiments, location system 320a or game system 320b can receive a message verifying that a user performed a proposed location-based action.
 For example, game system 320b can receive the message in a digital form transmitted over a network.
 In some embodiments, the message verifying that a user performed a location-based action could have been transmitted by location 115 or location system 320a to game system 320b through the use of verification system 118.)

 Auterio teaches the limitations of claim 102.
 As per claim 105: